Understand the benefits of cross-team collaboration and take our free cross-team collaboration assesment to identify improvement areas for your teams.

 - Very little shallow work in between to only do the most necessary admin-like tasks.

-Why is measuring your collaboration important?
+Why is measuring cross-team collaboration important?

 There are plenty of reasons to measure and improve collaborative efforts for employees and leadership teams alike.